 “Trusty assistant,” Xander argued his role.

 Elbowing him, Willow said that it was the scope of the spell being cast on the mansion.
 “We’re taking this protection spell to an all new level.
 So, I need bodies.
-People, not just bodies, because that sounds like I might need to raid a funeral home or a cemetery, which you could totally do for me, but I need living people not dead ones.
+People, not just bodies, because that sounds like I might need to raid a funeral home or a graveyard, which you could totally do for me, but I need living people not dead ones.
 A few witches would be even better, but people will do.
-I need one person for each of the cardinal directions.”
+One person for each of the cardinal directions.”

 Whatever witchy rituals were required for the casting of the protection spell, Buffy was glad she was not included.
 She would definitely prefer to face the demons tonight than stand around waving stinky herbs.
 Not her kind of deal.

 “Great!
 Sounds like you’re good to go,” Buffy put a little pep in her pep talk.
 “I’m sure you’ll be brilliant, Willow.
 You’ve got this.”

 While Buffy felt confident that her friend could hold up her end of the plan, it was her own abilities that caused considers.
 Could she really go the whole night with Spike at her side and not stake him?
 He was a confusing, irritating mix of vampire and pure male ego, and Buffy did not like it.
 Not one bit.
 She should not have to put up with his crap just because he was willing to help.
 Those motives might be legit, or just an excuse to get close to her.
 Boasting about killing two slayers was probably supposed to set her on edge, or scare her into submission, not that it did.
 It just reminded her that sometime soon he was going to end up as a dust pile at her feet.

 That wasn’t his only boast, of course, which had made her flush hot even while anger twisted her up in knots.
 That’s all it was, anger.
 Frustration of the not getting to kill him kind.
 She was all tingly with it right now.